-Today we’re going to be talking all about the Watchers feature in ClickUp — the little “eye” that governs notifications and works a lot like “followers” on other platforms.
+Today we’re going to be talking all about the Watchers feature in Use our ClickUp affiliate link! — the little “eye” that governs notifications and works a lot like “followers” on other platforms.

 In this video, I’ll talk about what Watchers are, why you’d use them (hint: you have no choice), and some pro tips about better-understanding the Watching feature in ClickUp.

 Interested in trying ClickUp for yourself?
 Use my affiliate link: https://processdriven.co/clickup

 Want to join my ClickUp learning community?
 Visit https://processdriven.co/services/clickingup/

 What follows is an AI-generated transcript from this video.
 Please be mindful that this transcript may not be 100% accurate.

 Hello again, we are back with another Feature Friday, talking about a key feature in Click Up.
 What it is, why you would use it and how you can avoid screwing things up while you’re using it.
 Today, we are talking all about watchers.
 Watchers determine who sees what about the activity that happens in a task, chat view or chat widget.
 If I type into the chat widget, “hey”, who’s going to see it?
 If I update the due date of a task, who’s going to be notified?